A galactic tug-of-war: how (not) to simultaneously fit the Milky Way satellite luminosity function and the mass-metallicity relation: A sensitivity analysis of the Milky Way satellite population

 We turn our attention next to Figure~\ref{fig:S1_SMZ}, which shows the first-order Sobol' indices for the mass-metallicity relation for satellite galaxies.
 All visual elements of this figure (as well as their interpretations) are identical to those in Figure~\ref{fig:S1_SLF}.
 A clear difference from what was observed for the satellite luminosity function now emerges.
 Although the supernova mass loading parameters ($\gamma_\mathrm{SN}$ and $V_\mathrm{SN}^\mathrm{disk}$) are still the most influential parameters, their status as the dominant physical processes is elevated in the case of the chemical abundances of \galform{} satellites, which is inferred from the larger $S_1$ values in each magnitude bin.
 Interestingly, we note that while the influence of the normalisation of the mass loading in disks ($V_\mathrm{SN}^\mathrm{disk}$) increases as we move towards brighter satellites (as it was in the case of the luminosity function), the power-law index of this scaling ($\gamma_\mathrm{SN}$) is equally influential in all magnitude bins.
 We also note that the parameter that determines the scale at which feedback efficiency saturates ($V_\mathrm{sat}$) is of comparable importance to $V_\mathrm{SN}^\mathrm{disk}$ in the regime $\mathrm{M}_V\gtrsim-6$ mag.
 In stark contrast to the satellite luminosity function, however, we find that reionisation has no effect on the mass-metallicity relation.

 Finally, other parameters relating to the efficiency of quiescent star formation ($\nu_\mathrm{SF}$), feedback strength in starbursts ($V_\mathrm{SN}^\mathrm{burst}$), the triggering of merger- and disk instability-induced starbursts ($f_\mathrm{burst}$, $f_\mathrm{ellip}$, $F_\mathrm{stab}$) and the hot gas reincorporation timescale ($\alpha_\mathrm{ret}$) have essentially no impact on either the satellite luminosity function or the mass-metallicity relation, at least within the ranges explored in this paper.
-Amongst other things, this suggests that the properties of the Milky Way satellites are not shaped by starbursts, which are rare in this regime due to the relatively few mergers experienced by such galaxies in their histories \citep[e.g.,][]{Deason2022}.
+This is in contrast to the conclusions of \cite{Bower2010}, who found $F_\mathrm{stab}$ to be influential for the break of the field galaxy luminosity function.
+This is likely because the formation of instabilities is less critical for the evolution of the lower mass satellites considered here.
+A similar conclusion is also reached by \cite{Oleskiewicz2020}, who note the descresing influence of this parameter towards the faint end of the field luminoisty function.
+Our results also suggest that the properties of the Milky Way satellites are not shaped by starbursts, which are rare in this regime due to the relatively few mergers experienced by such galaxies in their histories \citep[e.g.,][]{Deason2022}.